 TO VIEW THE PHOTOS FULL BLOWN [as in a fill-your-screen beauty], simply click on them … and wait for the download.
 They’re all fairly high megapixels.

 Would you like copies for personal, educational or non-profit use?
 Some are cool screen savers.
 No problem.
 Help yourself.
-A credit would be appreciated, however.
+You may find your next screen-saver.

 All photos were taken in early September 2016.